 Although artificial intelligence (AI) is playing an increasingly large role in mediating human activities, most education about what AI is and how it works is restricted to computer science courses.
 This research is a collaboration between the TILES lab, the Expressive Machinery Lab (Dr. Brian Magerko, Georgia Tech), and the Creative Interfaces Research + Design Studio (Dr. Duri Long, Northwestern University) to create a set of museum exhibits aimed at teaching fundamental AI concepts to the public.
 In particular we aim to reach middle school girls and students from groups who are underrepresented in computer science.

-This research will explore how embodiment and co-creativity can help learners make sense of and engage with AI concepts.
+This research explores how embodiment and co-creativity can help learners make sense of and engage with AI concepts.

 Publications